 For the past 17 years, I have been writing the guides you love to hate: software manuals.
 (I developed my own style of user guide, which clients hire me to implement in their companies.)
 It's been very good to me, tech writing.
 I get paid a great living for learning things and writing about them.
 And, believe it or not, it has provided a couple of adventures.
 For example, during the Dot Com bubble I worked in Brussels and Paris.
 That's right, I traveled to Europe to write user guides in English.
 Talk about a rare opportunity.
 Things are a lot different now, and I work freelance almost exclusively from home.
 That 8 foot commute is pretty good.

-I am also involved in another business.
-It’s an online start up.
-Still, these days, I am creating the time to get back to my own writing.
+I work a lot, business is good right now.
+Still, these days, I am creating the time to get back to my blog.
 If you want to read something of mine (readily available on the Internet), let me know and I will send you the URL.

 For the last 30+ years, I have had a group of about 15-20 friends.
 They have known me during the best parts of my life and the dumbest parts of my life.
 We’ve been there for each other through the serious, the silly and the mundane and we know each other pretty damned well.
 I hope it goes without saying that I value honesty, trust, loyalty and friendship above just about everything else.